 Amy’s room sported a double bed and a walk-in closet that had its very own light and light switch.
 As a little girl I would imagine it to be my play house and I would wish I was big enough to wear some of Amy’s great clothes.
 Amy is a very gentle soul.
 She has many friends and many we call Amy’s Men 💘.
 She listens well and can empathize with just about everyone she meets.
 She hears her clients all day while she expertly works on their hair and makes them feel good about themselves.
 People love Amy from the moment they meet her and look into her beautiful blue, kind eyes.
 She is one of those soft-spoken, nice people that everyone wants to associate with.
 Amy 11 years older than I and I also adored her, she was the most beautiful woman, on the inside and out, that I knew and I was very proud to be her little sister.
 Amy and Eva pretty much raised me from the time I was a tiny.

 One night when I was seven years old, I was curled up beside Amy who was reading her homework assignment to me aloud.
-She was attending the Walden School of Hairdressing at the time.
+She was attending the Barrie School of Hairdressing at the time.
 I shared Amy’s double bed with her.
-Eva walked in, all excited, and announced that she was going to Windsor to attend Mike Carruthers’s graduation from Law School.
-Mike was a school friend of hers who lived down the hill and who just loved Eva.
+Eva walked in, all excited, and announced that she was going to Windsor to attend Mark’s graduation from Law School.
+Mark was a school friend of hers who lived down the hill and who just loved Eva.
 He wanted her as a girlfriend but, unfortunately, Eva really never could muster up those kinds of feelings for him.
-Eva however, still really liked Mike as a friend and was looking forward to the adventure of going down to Windsor to attend his grad.
+Eva however, still really liked him as a friend and was looking forward to the adventure of going down to Windsor to attend his grad.
 We would, of course, stay with our relatives and not at his apartment (which he shared with some other guy).
 I guess I was a type of chaperone for this mission and would keep Eva, my big sister that I was in awe of, company while she drove.

 We started out early in the day in Eva’s new, green, 1974 Maverick –“The Mav”.
 The plan was that we would pull off the highway about once every hour so that Eva wouldn’t be too tired by the time we got there.
-It’s about a 6-hour road trip from Walden to Windsor and sure enough we pulled off for a break each hour.
+It’s about a 6-hour road trip to Windsor and sure enough we pulled off for a break each hour.
 Eva would buy us a treat and we would sometimes gas up the Mav and then we would be on the road again.
 The trip took us on multi-lane, fast 400-series highways all the way to Windsor which is situated on the border with The States.
 We sung all kinds of great tunes.
 Eva is a talented singer and loves to entertain.
 We sang Band On the Run, Country Roads, Out on a Date, Maggie May and more.
 My big sister Eve was so much fun!
 I could hardly believe the adventure I was having and how lucky I was (compared to my four brothers and Amy who had to stay at home).

 We arrived in good time and I was amazed at the absolutely largest bridge I had ever laid eyes on.
 Eva said that was the bridge to The States and that it was a mile long.